-Current year operating expenses were \$6,406,346, decreasing 19%.
-The expenses were comprised of the following category: Professional Services, \$6,406,346.
+Current year operating expenses were \$4,067,474, decreasing by 37%.
+The expenses were comprised of the following category: Professional Services, \$4,067,474.
 The College uses the production of the Association to pay for operational costs, such as professional services of accountants, attorneys, and consultants.
-The most noticeable change from last year is an increase in transfers to the University of Florida for general operating support.
+The most noticeable change from last year is a decrease in transfers to the University of Florida for professional services and general operating support.

-Nonoperating Revenues and Expenses
+Non-operation Revenues and Expenses